m0d1nst4ll3r/42_fract-ol/README.md

 Todo-list:

-1. Implement auto-incrementing iterations
+- Implement auto-incrementing iterations
-2. Implement color smoothing with an option to turn off
+- DONE ===> Implement color smoothing with an option to turn off
+	- No option to turn off yet, have to add that
+	- As a bonus, implement an option to change zoom strength mid-program
+- Add mandel3, mandel4 and maybe more (it rhymes) (zn+1 = zn³ + c etc)
-3. Implement anti-aliasing with an option to turn off
+- Implement anti-aliasing with an option to turn off
-4. Implement a way to time how long last frame took to render
+- Implement a way to time how long last frame took to render
-5. Test several configurations to optimize rendering time... mults instead of adds in complex loops... less variables... and try to optimize code where possible
+- Test several configurations to optimize rendering time... mults instead of adds in complex loops... less variables... and try to optimize code where possible
-6. Implement multithreading for everything (map calculation including partial AND coloring) Last, details... code readability, comments...
+- Implement multithreading for everything (map calculation including partial AND coloring) Last, details... code readability, comments...

 Cut content: